abesford/seizzmic-site-0c00b/src/pages/index.md

           the digital era](/blog/what-we-mean-by-internet-era/).

           Building a new digital business from scratch is easier than ever.
-And people outside of traditional institutions can stand up viable alternatives to the status quo.
+          People outside traditional institutions are standing up viable alternatives.

           All successful organisations eventually build up technologies and